Hussainakbar72/Hussainakbar72/README.md

 ---

 ### 👨‍💻 About Me
-Final-year Bachelor’s student in Artificial Intelligence with hands-on experience in predictive modeling, data analysis, and management system projects.
+Bachelor’s student in Artificial Intelligence with hands-on experience in predictive modeling, data analysis, and management system projects.
 Focused on building AI and data-driven solutions with both technical rigor and real-world impact.

 ---